-- Users can only access data to which they have right of access. - No user can access another's files in their home area. - Access to personal data is securely controlled in line with the academy's personal data policy. - There is effective guidance and training for users. - There is monitoring from senior leaders and these have impact on policy and practice. - Academy technical systems are managed in ways that ensure the academy meets recommended technical requirements. - There will be regular reviews and audits of the safety and security of the academy's technical systems. - Servers, wireless systems and cabling are securely located and physical access restricted. - Appropriate security measures are in place to protect the servers, firewalls, switches, routers, wireless systems, work stations, mobile devices etc. From accidental or malicious attempts which might threaten the security of the academy systems and data. - Responsibilities for the management of technical security are clearly assigned to GBMicros. - All users will have clearly defined access rights to academy technical systems. - Users will be made responsible for the security of their username and password and must not allow other users to access the systems using their log-in details and must immediately report any suspicion or evidence that there has been a breach of security. - The domain/administrator passwords for the ICT systems, used by the network manager will be handed over by GBMicros when GBMicros no longer supports the system.
-This is to keep access of key areas to an absolute minimum. - GBMicros are responsible for ensuring that software licence logs are accurate, up to date and that regular checks are made to reconcile the number of licences purchased against the number of software installations. - Technical staff regularly monitor and record the activity of users on the technical systems and users are made aware of this in the Acceptable Use Agreement. - Remote management tools are used by staff to control workstations and view user's activity. - An appropriate system is in place for users to report any actual/potential technical incident to the Computing lead or technician. - The academy has regular maintenance evenings where workstations are protected by up-to-date software to protect against malicious threats from viruses. - An agreed procedure is in place that forbids staff from downloading executable files and installing programmes on academy devices. - An agreed procedure is in place regarding the use of removable media (e.g. memory sticks/CDs/DVDs) by users on academy devices.
+- Users can only access data to which they have right of access. - No user can access another's files in their home area. - Access to personal data is securely controlled in line with the academy's personal data policy. - There is effective guidance and training for users. - There is monitoring from senior leaders and these have impact on policy and practice. - Academy technical systems are managed in ways that ensure the academy meets recommended technical requirements. - There will be regular reviews and audits of the safety and security of the academy's technical systems. - Servers, wireless systems and cabling are securely located and physical access restricted. - Appropriate security measures are in place to protect the servers, firewalls, switches, routers, wireless systems, work stations, mobile devices etc from accidental or malicious attempts which might threaten the security of the academy systems and data. - Responsibilities for the management of technical security are clearly assigned to GBMicros. - All users will have clearly defined access rights to academy systems, files and devices which are managed by GBMicros. - Devices and systems have an appropriate level of encryption. - Users will be made responsible for the security of their username and password and must not allow other users to access the systems using their log-in details and must immediately report any suspicion or evidence that there has been a breach of security. - The domain/administrator passwords for the ICT systems, used by the network manager will be handed over by GBMicros when GBMicros no longer supports the system.
+This is to keep access of key areas to an absolute minimum. - GBMicros are responsible for ensuring that software licence logs are accurate, up to date and that regular checks are made to reconcile the number of licences purchased against the number of software installations.

+- Technical staff regularly monitor and record the activity of users on the technical systems and users are made aware of this in the Data Acceptable Use Agreement. - Remote management tools are used by staff to control devices and view user's activity. - An appropriate system is in place for users to report any actual/potential technical incident to the Computing lead or technician. - The academy has regular maintenance evenings where devices are protected by software, security and anti-virus updates. - An agreed procedure is in place that forbids staff from downloading executable files and installing programmes on academy devices. - An agreed procedure is in place regarding the use of removable media (e.g. memory sticks/CDs/DVDs) by users on academy devices as outlined in the Data Acceptable Use Policy.